missionpinball/mpf-docs/install/windows.rst

 You want a result like "Python 3.9.13" or whatever version you just installed.

-Next, you'll run a command to install "pipx" which is a tool that will help us install MPF and MPF-MC.
-(It's a tool that helps install and run python apps such as MPF.)
+Next, you'll run a command to install "pipx" which is a tool that will help you install and manage the MPF installation.
 You can read more about pipx here: https://pypa.github.io/pipx/

 The second command below ensures that you can run "pipx" by typing "pipx" in the command prompt.
 (If you don't run this command, you'll have to type "python -m pipx" instead of just "pipx" to run pipx.)